RKR21/cardsharks/docs/DesignDoc.md

 The following Tiers/Layers model shows a high-level view of the web app's architecture.

+![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)
-The e-store web application is built using the Model–View–ViewModel (MVVM) architecture pattern.

-The Model stores the application data objects including any functionality to provide persistence.

-The View is the client-side SPA built with Angular utilizing HTML, CSS, and TypeScript.
+The e-store web application is built using the Model–View–ViewModel (MVVM) architecture pattern.The Model stores the application data objects including any functionality to provide persistence.The View is the client-side SPA built with Angular utilizing HTML, CSS, and TypeScript.
 The ViewModel provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.
 Both the ViewModel and Model are built using Java and Spring Framework.
-Details of the components within these tiers are supplied below.
+Details of the components within these tiers are supplied above.

-![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

-The e-store web application is built using the Model–View–ViewModel (MVVM) architecture pattern.​The Model stores the application data objects including any functionality to provide persistence.​The View is the client-side SPA built with Angular utilizing HTML, CSS, and TypeScript.
-The ViewModel provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.​Both the ViewModel and Model are built using Java and Spring Framework.
-Details of the components within these tiers are supplied below.​​

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

 The webpage is broken up into several pages.
 These pages are navigated with the button on the top bar.
 Certain buttons such as Cart, Collection, and Edit Inventory are only available when logged in with edit inventory only available to an admin.
 ![Homepage.png](Homepage.png)